StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 #### HDR support by version of Chrome/Edge

 Chrome 107 does not support the ability to extract HEVC static metadata, and all HDR10 video playback are downgraded to PQ only mode.
-HLG videos uses the video processor API provided by the GPU vendor for processing tone-mapping has a poor performance on some laptops, and playing 4K video may cause frame droping.
+HLG videos uses the video processor API provided by the GPU vendor for processing tone-mapping has a poor performance on some laptops, and playing 4K video may cause frame dropping.

 Chrome 108 supports the ability to extract HEVC static metadata.
-For videos with static metadata written in the container, the playback is okey on 108, but some videos are not written static metadata to their containers, thus Chrome 108 can not extract the static metadata from these videos which causing the playback to be downgraded to PQ only mode, and the max content light level maybe cutted to a low value for these videos.
+For videos with static metadata written in the container, the playback is okay on 108, but some videos are not written static metadata to their containers, thus Chrome 108 can not extract the static metadata from these videos which causing the playback to be downgraded to PQ only mode, and the max content light level maybe cut to a low value for these videos.
 In addition, the HLG Tone-mapping algorithm on Windows platform has been switched to Chrome's own algorithm, which solves the problem of bad performance on the laptop when using video processor for HLG Tone-mapping.
 However, Chrome has been using 8 bit for Tone-mapping, which resulting an insufficient contrast ratio of the Tone-mapping result.

 Chrome 109 makes the HDR -> SDR process to a 16 bit + zero copy process, which improves the accuracy of PQ Tone-mapping on Windows platform, thus the problem of the insufficient contrast ratio for HLG has been also solved, and the video memory usage has been reduced by about 50%.